dataPulverizer/KernelMatrixBenchmark/README.md

 In D the code changed very little and most of the performance was gained in compiler optimizations.
 D’s LDC compiler is rich in terms of options for performance optimization.
 It has 8 different `-O` optimization levels and a myriad of other flags that affect performance in various ways.
 In this case the flags used were `-O5 --boundscheck=off –ffast-math` representing aggressive compiler optimizations, bounds checking, and LLVM’s fast-math.

 In the Julia the macro changes discussed previously markedly improved the performance but they were not too intrusive.
-I did attempt changing the optimization `-O` level but it didn’t improve the performance.
+I tried changing the optimization `-O` level but this did not improve performance.

 ## Quality of life